01binary/360-video-pipeline/README.md

 ## Mixing and Mastering Audio

-I work on the sound next as any performance should be enjoyable just by listening like it was on a radio:
+I work on the sound next as any performance should be enjoyable just by listening:

 * Create a new Premiere Pro project.
 * Import stitched footage and place into "stitch" bin.